Muhammadomer902/Using_Public_API_Udemy_Capstone_Project/README.md

 To visit the live website click:-https://cocktail-search.onrender.com

-It might be live or paused
+It might be live or suspended